 How Does a Betaine Hydrochloride Supplement Help with Liver Detox?

 Betaine hydrochloride can also aid the process of detoxing the liver.
 Research shows betaine HCL helps the liver digest fats or lipids.
 If fat begins to accumulate to dangerous levels from various conditions, such as diabetes, obesity, or alcohol abuse, it can put your health at risk.
 However, betaine breaks down and removes the fats, allowing for new ways to detox the liver.

 Additionally, betaine can allow the liver to dispose of chemicals and toxins to further prevent damage to the digestive tract.
 Toxin exposure also leads to other bodily damage that could otherwise be avoided.

-When we ingest non-organic foods that have been sprayed with these toxins, we contribute to the build of in our livers.
-That’s why many consumers turn to betaine HCL to prevent liver damage.
-If you are noticing signs of liver damage, a betaine HCL supplement may help.
+When we ingest non-organic foods that have been sprayed with these toxins, we contribute to the build up in our livers.
+That is why many consumers turn to betaine capsules to prevent liver damage.
+If you are noticing signs of liver damage, a betaine HCL capsule may help.

 While not everyone recognizes the signs, liver damage symptoms often include the following:

-The tablets should not be crushed into food and alcohol should be avoided.
-Consult a health professional before supplementing if you are taking anti-inflammatory drugs, such as NSAIDs, aspirin or ibuprofen.
+The tablets should not be crushed into food and alcohol should be avoided while taking them.
+Consult a health professional before supplementing if you are taking anti-inflammatory drugs, such as NSAIDs, aspirin, or ibuprofen.

-Betaine hydrochloride is a supplement that’s been used for more than a century for naturally restoring gastric acidity and supporting digestion.
-Betaine is considered to be a completely natural, safe substance, found in a wide variety of foods such as beetroot, spinach and whole grains.
+Betaine hydrochloride is a supplement that has been used for more than a century for naturally restoring gastric acidity and supporting digestion.
+Betaine is considered to be a completely natural, safe substance, found in a wide variety of foods such as beetroot, spinach, and whole grains.